Children taking part in a Treasure Coast summer camp activity

 Best Treasure Coast camp starting points for 2026

-- Best value coverage: Martin County Parks, City of Vero Beach Recreation, and YMCA of the Treasure Coast
+• Best lower-cost coverage: Martin County Parks, City of Vero Beach Recreation, YMCA of the Treasure Coast, and City of Port St. Lucie

-- Best nature and science camps: Oxbow, Florida Oceanographic, Environmental Learning Center, and the Environmental Studies Center
+• Best nature and science programs: Environmental Learning Center, Oxbow Eco-Center, Florida Oceanographic Society, and the Environmental Studies Center

-- Best arts camp: Vero Beach Museum of Art Summer Art Camp
+• Best arts program: Vero Beach Museum of Art Summer Art Camp

 The Best Value Plays for 2026

-The YMCA of the Treasure Coast is another strong practical choice, especially for families who need long hours and multiple locations rather than a highly specialized theme.
-Its 2026 camp page opened registration for members on March 1 and for the public on March 15, and the current site lists pricing that starts at $95 per week in St. Lucie County, $110 in Indiantown, and member pricing from $125 in Stuart, with typical camp hours from 7 a.m. to 6 p.m. and lunch plus an afternoon snack included at most sites.
+The YMCA of the Treasure Coast is another strong practical choice for families who need long hours and several locations.
+The 2026 page lists day-camp pricing of $95 per week in St. Lucie County, $110 in Indiantown, and $125 for Stuart YMCA family members or $150 for nonmembers.
+Typical hours are 7 a.m. to 6 p.m., and lunch plus an afternoon snack are included at most sites.
+The YMCA also lists financial assistance and accepted subsidy programs.

-City of Vero Beach Recreation is one of the better municipal bargains in Indian River County.
-Its 2026 camps page lists nine one-week sessions from June 1 through July 31 for ages 6 to 12, with camp hours from 9 a.m. to 4 p.m. and drop-off and pickup from 8 a.m. to 5 p.m.
-Current pricing is posted at $95 per week for city residents and $130 for non-city residents, including lunch and activities.
+In Indian River County, City of Vero Beach Recreation lists nine one-week sessions through July 31 for ages 6 to 12, with hours from 9 a.m. to 4 p.m. and supervised drop-off and pickup from 8 a.m. to 5 p.m.
+Pricing is $95 per week for city residents and $130 for non-city residents, including lunch and activities.
+Port St. Lucie's city camps run through July 31 for ages 3 to 14 at $140 per week, with hours from 7:30 a.m. to 6 p.m.; an additional Aug.
+3-7 week is scheduled for Youth Camp ages 6 to 11 at the MIDFLORIDA Event Center, subject to availability.

-- City of Vero Beach Recreation is one of the best municipal bargains in Indian River County
+• City of Vero Beach Recreation remains one of the best municipal values in Indian River County

 Best for Nature, Water, and Field-Based Experiences